wronai/ellma/README.md

 - "show me the config" → `sys config`
 - "what modules are available" → `sys modules`
 - "display system information" → `sys info`

+## 🛡️ Security First

+ELLMa includes a robust security layer that runs before any code execution to ensure a safe and consistent environment:

+1. **Environment Validation**: Verifies Python version, virtual environment, and dependencies
+2. **Auto-Repair**: Automatically installs missing dependencies when possible
+3. **Secure Execution**: Runs in an isolated environment with proper permissions
+4. **Dependency Management**: Uses Poetry for reliable dependency resolution

+### Security Features

+- **Dependency Isolation**: Each component runs with minimal required permissions
+- **Environment Sandboxing**: Critical operations run in isolated environments
+- **Secure Defaults**: Secure by default with sensible restrictions
+- **Audit Logging**: All security-relevant actions are logged

 ## ⚡ Quick Start